Organisation & Structure

 C. Management activities directly related to Clinical Trials:

-- Maintain systems to assist the clinical centers in achieving high recruitment rates and maintain high rates of patients retention
+- Assist the Clinical Sites in achieving high recruitment rates and maintain high rates of patients retention

 The Expert Committees have a fundamental role in the scientific organization of EVICR.net and cover the following main areas of research: